pactflow/docs.pactflow.io/docs/workshops/ci-cd/workshop/03_how_not_to_break_everything.md

 When we made first made the change to the pact on the master branch of the consumer, we ended up with broken consumer and provider builds, stopping them both from releasing.
 In the previous step, we learned how to configure the provider so that it could still continue to be released, even if it was not able to successfully verify the new pact.

 The consumer is still unable to make a release from its master however, as the `can-i-deploy` step correctly identifies that the verification for the `master` pact has failed.
-This is a reflection of the reality of the state of this integration - the API does not yet implement the features we require to deploy.
+This is a correct report on the state of this integration - the API does not yet implement the features we require to deploy.

 Let's make our changes on a branch this time.